onnx/onnx-mlir/docs/Docker.md

 ENV PATH=$PATH:/workdir/onnx-mlir/build/Debug/bin/:/workdir/onnx-mlir/build/Debug/lib:/workdir/llvm-project/build/bin
 ```

-### Developping with Docker in VSCode

 The first step is to copy the [docs/docker-example](docker-example) directory to another directory outside of the repo, say `~/DockerOnnxMlir`.
+Or simply download the `Dockerfile` and the `.vscode` file if you intend to use VSCode.

 Then, the `Dockerfile` in the copied directory should then be modified to suit one's need.
 In particular, we recommend developers to use their own fork for development.
 Uncomment the lines associated with git (Step 5 in the file) and substitute the appropriate GitHub Id in the commented out directives.
 The lines associated with VSCode (Step 3 in the file) should be also uncommented when using VSCode.